L-1 Visa Requirements, Qualifications, and Benefits

 Summary:

-- The L1 visa is a non-immigrant visa that allows foreign companies to send certain employees to a related U.S. company.
+- The L-1 visa (visa l1) is a non-immigrant visa that allows foreign companies to send certain employees to a related U.S. company.

 - The U.S. company must be a parent/subsidiary, branch office, or affiliate of the foreign company.